 Actual malice is the legal standard established by the Supreme Court for libel cases to determine when public officials or public figures may recover damages in lawsuits against the news media.
+The standard came from the case New York Times Co. v.
+Sullivan (1964) involving this advertisement alleging abuses by the Montgomery police.
+(The New York Times advertisement that prompted a libel lawsuit by a city commissioner in Montgomery County who oversaw police, via National Archives, public domain)

 Beginning with the unanimous decision in New York Times Co. v.
 Sullivan (1964), the Supreme Court has held that public officials cannot recover damages for libel without proving that a statement was made with actual malice — defined as “with knowledge that it was false or with reckless disregard of whether it was false or not.”